dmah42/mrdo/README.md

 if one is `real` and one is `coll`, the real is applied to every element in the coll.

+#### comparitive operations
+for `coll` types, comparisons follow the rustlang model. specifically, if any element of a collection compares true for the operation, then the operation as a whole will return true (or 1, actually).

 #### collection-specific operations
 Collections themselves have the following operations defined: